Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 *Note: Just because a verb's stem ending fits in one of the i-endings patterns, that does not automatically mean it is an i-verb.
 It could still be an a-verb (e.g., "að elska" and "að hrópa")*

 ## J-verbs
 J-verbs are different in that *j* is not a principal sound.
-Rather, they are weak verbs that have a *j* before the *a* in their infinitive form.
+Rather, j-verbs are the weak verbs that have a *j* before the *a* in their infinitive form.

 | **Pres.
 J** | **Sing.** | **Plur.** |
 |-------------|-----------|-----------|